Electric President

 Electric President is a Jacksonville, Florida musical group started in 2003 by Ben Cooper and Alex Kane.
 Both were in Helicopter Project prior to its breakup though no music from this group was ever released.
 Afterwards the pair decided to continue to make music together.
 They subsequently completed three albums in six months.
 Ben Cooper is also a member of Radical Face (Formerly known as Radical Face Versus Phalex Sledgehammer), Iron Orchestra, and Mother's Basement.
 The Electric President tracks and most of Ben Cooper's projects are recorded in a tool shed in back of his house that he has converted into a recording studio.

-Electric President's first release was a pseudo-eponymous album (named "Self-Titled" rather than "Electric President") in early 2006.
+Electric President's first release was a pseudo-eponymous album (named S/T rather than "Electric President") in early 2006, on German electronica label Morr Music.
+Pitchfork rated it 6.7 out of ten.
 They gained limited mainstream fame after their music was featured on Fox Network's hit show The OC.
 At the end of the thirteenth episode of season three, titled "The Pot Stirrer", the song "Insomnia" is prominently featured in the closing sequence.

-Electric President's self-titled debut album, S/T, was released in 2006 on German electronica label Morr Music.

 The record Sleep Well was released June 9, 2008 for Europe and June 24, 2008 for the US.
-In mid-April 2008, the album leaked on file-sharing networks.
+The album received a rating score of six out of ten from PopMatters, which noted, "The various moods portrayed across Sleep Well make for a solid listen sure to keep your attention, even though everything feels a bit safe."

-In 2009 Electric President left Morr Music and released their third album, The Violent Blue, with Fake Four Inc. The album was largely made up of songs left over from the making of the group's previous album, Sleep Well.
+In 2009 Electric President left Morr Music and released their third album, The Violent Blue, with Fake Four Inc. It was given a rating of six by PopMatters.
+The album was largely made up of songs left over from the making of the group's previous album, Sleep Well.
 After The Violent Blue, Electric President went into hiatus as Alex Kane wanted to further his career and Ben Cooper focused on other projects, like Radical Face.

 Electric President's mix of glitch, electronica and indie songwriting has been compared to The Postal Service, Styrofoam, The Weakerthans and Anticon's cLOUDDEAD.

 In 2013, Ben Cooper announced on the Radical Face website that himself and Alex were planning a fourth Electric President album.
 He also hinted that it could be a dance record.

-Releases

-You Have the Right to Remain Awesome EP

-Alex and Ben's first set of recordings with the name Electric President.
-The EP consisted of five songs, four of which being released between two volumes (2004).